GarrettPilgrim/woodland-hills-coc/content/components/announcement.md

 ---
-title: This is a home page announcment
+title: I can change the text
 subheading: This is the text to go along with the announcement
 image: /images/uploads/announcement-image.jpg
 alt: This is image alt text for announcement